outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - help other people get things right where possible, rather than setting traps or forcing them into traps like rigged intelligence/character/hazing tests that are impossible to pass to get power trip/humiliation out of them
             - give people credit for their work where possible
             - help reduce other people's work where possible by identifying automation opportunities, or otherwise contributing to automation of their work
+            - recognize that people have limits and dont push them past those limits

           - intent
             - recognize common intents (complaining, dodging blame, getting compliments) and in what positions they are likely to apply (people avoiding work, people covering mistakes, insecure people)